HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/update_helm_deployment.md

 !!!note
         If your server is configured with database runtime users, for example, `feedback.DbRuntimeUser=(your feedback database runtime user)`, make sure to set their password values correctly (for example, in `feedback.DbRuntimePassword=(your feedback database runtime user password)`).

-## Recommended actions during a CF upgrade
+## Recommended actions before a CF upgrade

 In a Helm-based deployment, moving from one cumulative fix (CF) to another one is also handled through Helm upgrade.
 In addition to the [Prerequisites](#prerequisites) mentioned, the following actions are recommended when applying cumulative fixes: